 - ½ the pulp from the preserved lemon finely chopped

-- 3 cloves of garlic finely chopped/crushed
+- 3 cloves garlic finely chopped/crushed

 - 1 small handful of fresh coriander cilantro, chopped (leaves and stalks)